First of all, is there such thing as a “perfect” resume?

 OK, what about the “perfect” resume?

-Well, let’s assume your resume has all the basic requirements (perfectly formatted, no spelling errors, targeted at the business, has the relevant sections, contains excellent bullet points, etc.) Furthermore, you’ve got all the necessary qualifications and education to do the job well.
+Well, let’s assume your resume writing is flawless (perfectly formatted, no resume spelling errors, targeted at the business, has the relevant sections, contains excellent bullet points, etc.) Furthermore, you’ve got all the necessary qualifications and education to do the job well.

 You send out your “perfect” resume and cover letter.
 Then something weird happens: